wso2/docs-apk/en/docs/get-started/quick-start-guide.md

 # Quick Start Guide

-This section is a step-by-step guide to create, depoly and invoke an API using the WSO2 API Platform For Kubernetes.
+This section is a step-by-step guide to create, deploy and invoke an API using the WSO2 API Platform For Kubernetes.

 ## Before you begin...